astronomer/astro-docs/enterprise/v0.23/03_install/02_gcp/01_install-gcp-standard.md

 kubectl create namespace astronomer
 ```

-Once Astronomer is running, each Airflow Deployment that you create will have its own separate, isolated namespace.
+Once Astronomer is running, each Airflow Deployment that you create will have its own isolated namespace.

 ## Step 4: Configure TLS